Fascial Distortion Model

 Distortions are twists, wrinkles, entrapments, deformations or dislocations of fascia.
 Each FDM therapy session aims to correct these distortions with specific techniques of manual therapy.
 Once corrected, a considerable or complete reduction of pain will be noticeable to the patient.

 FDM is a clinical model.
 Through the collection of empirical data, Stephen Typaldos, D.O., FDM’s creator, developed a model representing the correlation of specific fascial distortions, traditional diagnoses and effective treatment options.
 Physicians and physical therapists practicing FDM are utilizing the Fascial Distortion Model in order to arrive at a precise individual diagnosis and to choose a specific treatment.

-Dr. Knudsen was introduced to FDM through Matt Booth, PT in Boise, ID.
-He was one of the first physical therapist to be trained in the United States.
+Dr. Knudsen is a Fascial Distortion Model Provider.
+He was introduced to FDM through Matt Booth, PT in Boise, ID.
+He was one of the first physical therapists to be trained in the United States.

 Medical Model = "Nursing Back to Health":

 Again, from Dr. Knudsen: "The reason she assumed she should cancel her appointment that day and rest it for a few weeks is because this is what conventional medical model dictates.
 Her physician had likely told her in the past that an ankle sprain needs rest, ice, a compression wrap with an immobilizer and elevation of the leg (aka R.I.C.E.).
 She would also likely be prescribed an over-the-counter anti-inflammatory medication.

 Prognosis?
 The patient can resume physical activity a few weeks later."